DFS-zhenkang/DFS-zhenkang.github.io/index.md

 layout: home
 ---

-Welcome to my Science Centre blog! :D (I shall find out how to add emojis)
+Welcome to my Science Centre blog! :D I will share about what I have done in this mini blog of mine during these 3 weeks.